maruos/maruos/README.md

 ## Shoutouts

 Maru wouldn't have been possible without the hard work from a lot of people in the open source community.
 Special thanks to [AOSP](https://source.android.com), [Debian GNU/Linux](https://www.debian.org), and [LXC](https://linuxcontainers.org).

+## Licensing

+Most of the code is licensed under the Apache License, Version 2.0.
+See each repository's licensing information for details and exceptions.